mendelkranz/pandoc-templates/README.markdown

   [Marked](http://markedapp.com/).
 You point Marked to use pandoc in Marked > Preferences > Advanced.
 Then specify the file Path to Pandoc.
 With the new mactex version for 2015 my file path looks like this `/usr/local/bin/pandoc`You can add the various switches and arguments to pandoc in the 'Args' field below it, mine look like this:

     ```
     -r markdown -w html -s -S --filter pandoc-citeproc
     --bibliography=/Users/Mendel/github/papers/main.bib
     --csl=/Users/Mendel/.pandoc/csl/chicago-fullnote-bibliography.csl
     ```

     Then check the box telling Marked to use this by default.
+Note that you may have to specify the path to any pandoc filters you use.
 - The CSS files can be added in Marked > Style > Custom CSS.
 Marked can then use them to format the HTML output.
 - The CSL files in the `csl/` folder format the bibliography generated